douglasdavis/pygram11/README.md

 [pybind11](https://github.com/pybind/pybind11) and
 [OpenMP](https://www.openmp.org/)

 Very much pre-alpha.
-Is pip-installable from PyPI... but good luck
+Is pip-installable from PyPI (as a source distribution)... but good luck

+## Installing

+pygram11 requires only NumPy and pybind11.
+The `setup.py` script tests to see of OpenMP is available during installation.